 Capturing the behavior of a dog is a highly effective method to use when you are training a dog.
 The animal is required to “think” about the specific situation.
 This method only uses behaviors that your dog freely offers.
-It also depends on your skills and patience.
-That is why our training and boarding programs are effective so frequently.
-Our professionals have great patience and excellent timing for guiding your dog.
 You basically will have to wait until your dog performs the desired behavior and then reward him instantly.
 The key is being very consistent, having great timing and repeating it numerous times.
 After we have captured a behavior successfully, we then pair it with a hand or verbal command.
 It is a fun and amazing process and one of our favorite training styles.

 Molding involves guiding a dog physically or otherwise compelling him to perform a certain behavior.
 Pushing down on a dog’s rear while pulling on his collar is a molding method to teach him to sit.
-Using physical props is also included in molding, like placing tap on your dog’s face to get him to put his paw over his nose (for a trick) or working your dog against a wall in order to force him into a straight heel.
-Among some trainers, molding has a poor reputation.
-Although, some innocent techniques are included like heeling next to the wall so that a dog is encourage to move within a straight line, the method is associated with force by many trainers, and they often entirely dismissing molding.
-By doing this, they unfortunately risk completely ignoring a method that might potentially make it easier for pet-owner students to learn.
+Using physical props is also included in molding, like placing a tap on your dog’s face to get him to put his paw over his nose (for a trick) or working your dog against a wall in order to teach them how to walk in a straight heel.

 We do not utilize molding as a primary teaching method.
 However, we do make use of this tool as necessary when other methods are not successful.
 It is very important not to close yourself and using just one kind of training method, especially since we know that not all behavior cases or dogs are identical.